-The change in new awards from year to year in our Federal Solutions segment is primarily due to significant new awards in our legacy business and from business acquisitions.
-The change in new awards in our Critical Infrastructure segment was primarily due to ordinary course fluctuations.
+The change in new awards from year to year in our Federal Solutions segment is primarily due to a significant award under an existing contract in our legacy business and from business acquisitions.
+The Federal Solutions segment had significant awards in the second quarter of fiscal 2018.
+The change in new awards from year to year in our Critical Infrastructure segment is primarily related to a significant award that occurred in the second quarter of 2018.
 The volume of contract awards can fluctuate in any given period due to win rate and the timing and size of the awards issued by our customers.